This section defines MAXDTF’s manufacturing worldview and production governance logic.

 Batch Consistency vs Sample Performance

-Examines why relying on sample performance alone is risky, and how batch consistency reflects a manufacturer’s real process control capability.
+Examines why relying on sample performance alone is risky, and how batch consistency highlights differences between sample results and batch-level production behavior.

 Why Two DTF Films With Similar Specs Perform Differently